Cancelled expressways in Toronto: Crosstown Expressway

 The Crosstown Expressway was a planned east–west expressway through central Toronto.
-Although it was consistently opposed by the City of Toronto Council, it remained in the Metro Toronto plan until it was cancelled in the aftermath of the Spadina Expressway cancellation.
+Although it was consistently opposed by the City of Toronto Council, it remained in the Metro Toronto plan until it was cancelled in the aftermath of the cancellation of the Spadina Expressway.
 In 1964, it was estimated to cost $80 million to build.

 The Crosstown was first proposed in the 1940s, and became part of the City of Toronto Official Plan in 1949.
 The 1949 plan included the Crosstown as the 'north-west arm' of the Don Valley Roadway "system".
 The highway would have connected to the Ontario Highway 400 at Old Weston Road and St. Clair Avenue.
 From there it would have proceeded south-easterly between Davenport Road and Dupont Street, before entering the Rosedale Ravine to connect with the main Don Valley roadway south of the Bloor Street Viaduct in the approximate location of today's Rosedale Valley Road and Bayview Avenue intersection.
 It was estimated to cost $15 million to construct, part of a $179 million plan of development.

 As part of the 1959 plan of Metropolitan Toronto, the Expressway would have connected the Highway 400 extension, along an east–west route in the vicinity of Christie Street and Dupont Street, east to the Don Valley Parkway.
 Highway 400 would have continued south to the Gardiner Expressway.
 North of Spadina Road, the Spadina Expressway would have connected via an interchange.
 The expressway would continue east along a CN/CP railway corridor north of Dupont Street to Mount Pleasant Road.
 East of Mount Pleasant Road, the expressway would have cut through the neighbourhood of Rosedale to connect with the Don Valley Parkway.
 This section would have been built through ravine parklands.